 Mode of Attendance: Full-time

-SOAS Language Centre is pleased to offer this programme of professional development leading to a post-graduate qualification (Certificate and Diploma) in teaching Arabic as a Foreign Language.
+This SOAS Language Centre programme of professional development leads to highly sought after and widely accepted post-graduate qualifications (Certificate and Diploma) in teaching Arabic as a Foreign Language.
 These awards have contributed substantially to the professionalising of Arabic teaching in the UK and elsewhere and to the recognition of the expertise of teachers of Arabic as a Foreign or Second Language.

-- to meet the rapidly growing demand in the UK and elsewhere for trained and qualified teachers of Arabic as a foreign language.
+- meet the rapidly growing demand in the UK and elsewhere for trained teachers of Arabic as a foreign language.

-- to equip trainees with the knowledge and skills which will enable them to teach Arabic to a broad spectrum of Arabic learners in UK, European and worldwide educational contexts.
+- equip trainees with the essential knowledge and skills which will enable them to teach Arabic using the communicative approach to a broad spectrum of Arabic learners in UK, European and worldwide educational contexts.

 The Postgraduate Diploma in Teaching Arabic is designed to: